vivek-2102/AI-Powered-Cloud-Cost-Optimization/README.md

 ## The CLI will guide you through:

-Entering a project description
+1.Entering a project description (Press Enter twice to finish entering your description)

-Generating a project profile
+2.Generating a project profile

-Providing or generating billing data
+3.Providing or generating billing data

-Generating recommendations
+4.Generating recommendations

-Exporting the final report
+5.Exporting the final report

+6.Exit

 ## Output

 Generated files are written to the artifacts/ directory.

+## Common Inputs:

+project_description.txt

 ## Common outputs: